aptiko/grnet.jitsi/docs/index.rst

 components, such as Jicofo and videobridges, connect to 5222.
 Nginx also proxies ``/http-bind`` and ``/xmpp-websocket`` to prosody's 5280.

+**Jibri** is the Jitsi recording component, that records conferences.
+It works by starting a headless chrome browser that joins the conference as an invisible user.
+It is quite heavy, because of the browser and the video encoding, and must run on a separate server.
+Each Jibri server can be recording only one conference at any time.

 For additional information on Jitsi, see:

 - the `Architecture section in the Jitsi documentation`_.